 Genitourinary Medicine (GUM) clinics

 A GUM clinic is a place where sexual health is confidentially assessed and you can be tested and treated for STIs.
 There are GUM clinics across Northern Ireland.
 You do not need to be referred by another doctor.
 In most cases, you will need to make an appointment.
 If you are worried that you have an STI, you can get tested at your nearest clinic.
-You can find contact details at:

 The following video shows what happens if you go for an appointment at a GUM clinic.
 The step-by-step guide is also available in a subtitled version.
 To access the subtitles, click on the choose captions (CC) option at the bottom, right hand side of the video.